SEI2-jeddah/Project-3-prompt/README.md

 ### SEI x UXDI

 - **Build a full stack web application**.
 Must be your own work.
-- **Select a Project Idea with the UXDIs**.
+- **Select a Project Idea of your own**.
 Must at least have User Authentication and CRUD on a resource.
 - **Build both a client application and a server application**.
 - **Client application must be built with React**.
 - **Server application must be built with Node.js**.